saikatdas0790/my-website/src/routes/blog/posts/linux-terminal-keyboard-shortcuts/index.md

 - `Alt + d` - cut text from the **cursor location** to the **end of the current word**
 - `Alt + Backspace` - cut text from the **cursor location** to the **beginning of the current word**
 - `Ctrl + y` - paste text into the current cursor location

+## Process Management

+- `Ctrl + c` - to send a *interrupt* signal to the process
+- `Ctrl + d` - exit the program indiscriminately

+## Other

+- `!!` - entering this will rerun the last command.
+Can be used in conjunction with `sudo`
+- `Ctrl + r` - reverse search.
+Will go through the last run commands in reverse order.
+Uses the bash history